Passport processing times drop to normal levels just in time for 2024 travel

 But now, the State Department says it’s back on schedule and routing passport processing takes just 6 to 8 weeks.

 “The State Department has really worked diligently.
 They worked a lot of overtime hours to catch up.
-They processed over like 24 million passports,” AAA Senior VP of travel Paula Twidale said.
+They processed over like 24 million passports,” Paula Twidale, AAA’s senior vice president of travel.

-Twidale says that’s significant as international travel is only gaining in popularity.
+Twidale said that’s significant as international travel is only gaining in popularity.
 According to the State Department, in 1990 only 5% of Americans had passports, but now it’s nearly half the country.

 Passport processing could improve even further when the State Department restarts its online passport renewal system.